JunYuHuang/top-binary-search-trees/README.md

 # Binary Search Tree

+Below is the console output of a `driver.rb` run.

 ```
+$ ruby driver.rb
 > 1. Create a binary tree from an array of random numbers
 │           ┌── 97
 │       ┌── 89